-(i) Commodity Futures Contracts
+(j) Commodity Futures Contracts

-The Fund utilizes derivative instruments to achieve its investment objectives.
+The Fund utilizes derivative instruments to achieve its investment objective.
 A futures contract is an agreement between counterparties to purchase or sell a specified underlying security or index for a specified price at a future date.
 All of the Fund's commodity futures contracts are held and used for trading purposes.
 During the period the futures contracts are open, changes in the value of the contracts are recognized as unrealized gains or losses by recalculating the value of the contracts on a daily basis.
-Subsequent or variation margin payments are received or made depending upon whether unrealized gains or losses are incurred.
+Subsequent or variation margin payments are received or made on non-LME commodity futures contracts depending upon whether unrealized gains or losses are incurred.
 These amounts are reflected as a receivable or payable on the Statements of Financial Condition.
-When the contracts are closed or expire, the Fund recognizes a realized gains (losses) and changes in unrealized appreciation (depreciation) on open positions are determined on a specific identification basis and recognized in the Statements of Income and Expenses in the period in which the contract is closed or the changes occur, respectively.
+When the contracts are closed or expire, the Fund recognizes a realized gain or loss equal to the difference between the proceeds from, or cost of, the closing transaction and the Fund's basis in the contract.
+Realized gains (losses) and changes in unrealized appreciation (depreciation) on open positions are determined on a specific identification basis and recognized in the Statements of Income and Expenses in the period in which the contract is closed or the changes occur, respectively.